codee-com/open-catalog/Checks/PWR009/README.md

 OpenMP teams should be used to distribute work [offloaded to the GPU](/Glossary/Offloading.md).

+### Actions

+Use the `target teams distribute parallel for` combined construct to offload work to the GPU using two levels of parallelism.

 ### Relevance

 GPUs are notably different from CPUs, being composed by a high number of